 On May 28, 1911, American physicist Alfred Otto Carl Nier was born.
 Nier pioneered the development of mass spectrometry.
 He was the first to use mass spectrometry to isolate uranium-235 which was used to demonstrate that 235U could undergo fission and developed the sector mass spectrometer configuration now known as Nier-Johnson geometry.

-For mass spectrometry, the molecules to be investigated are transferred into the gas phase (desorption) and ionized.
+For mass spectrometry, one of the emerging technologies of that time, the molecules to be investigated are transferred into the gas phase (desorption) and ionized.
 The ions are then accelerated by an electric field and fed to the analyzer, which “sorts” them according to their mass-to-charge ratio, for example spatially into partial beams as in a sector field mass spectrometer.
 The molecules can be fragmented.
 Fragmentation is often desired, especially with comparatively complex biopolymers, since the fragments are more easily transferred into the gas phase, for example in the investigation of proteins.
 Mass spectrometry is used in many areas.
 It is used in characterization of chemical compounds, in biochemistry for the investigation of biomolecules, in medical chemistry for the identification of substances in body fluids or organs, in forensic investigations, in doping controls, in environmental analysis, in the analysis of chemical warfare agents and explosives.

 References and Further Reading: